top of page

 Pairing: Toasted Oats + honey lemon tea

 First off, how cool is a Norse-inspired YA fantasy?
 As a major Skyrim geek, I am on board with anything Nordic.
-I was so interested in this type of world being explored in YA (I normally only see it in adult) that I did a little digging into why Young chose this type of world.
+I was so interested that I did a little digging into the inspiration behind it.

 In doing so, I stumbled across a quote from Young in this interview by Dani Hedlund: